-Some crypto apps work just like mobile banking apps; you can use them to hold and exchange multiple digital and fiat currencies.
+Some platforms work just like mobile banking apps; you can use them to hold and exchange multiple digital and fiat currencies, including GBP.
 Additionally, some of these come with both an account and debit card so you can pay with your crypto in a store as if you were using a normal bank card.
 Here are some of the best to choose from.

 What should I look for in a cryptocurrency app?